Fake Google Reviews Scam (How Hearing Clinics Can Fight Back)

 Geographic Inconsistencies

-Real customers live in your area or have a plausible reason to visit.
-Fake reviewers often show location data nowhere near your salon.
+Real patients live in your service area or have a plausible reason to visit.
+Fake reviewers often show location data nowhere near your practice.

 Check if the reviewer’s other activity aligns with your market.
 A reviewer in another state with no travel history near you is suspect.